David Duchovny: Early life and education

-Duchovny attended The Collegiate School For Boys in Manhattan (where he was a classmate of John F. Kennedy Jr.) from which he graduated as head boy in 1978.
+Duchovny grew up in the Ukrainian Village area of Manhattan and attended The Collegiate School For Boys in Upper West Side, Manhattan (where he was a classmate of John F. Kennedy Jr.), from which he graduated as head boy in 1978.
 He then attended Princeton University where he graduated Phi Beta Kappa and summa cum laude in 1982 with an A.B. in English literature.
 He was a member of Charter Club, one of the university's eating clubs.
 In 1982, his poetry received an honorable mention for a college prize from the Academy of American Poets.
-The title of his senior thesis was The Schizophrenic Critique of Pure Reason in Beckett's Early Novels.
+The title of his senior thesis was "The Schizophrenic Critique of Pure Reason in Beckett's Early Novels".
 He played junior varsity basketball at Princeton.
 He earned a Master of Arts in English Literature from Yale University and subsequently began work on a Ph.D. that remains unfinished.
 The title of his uncompleted doctoral thesis is Magic and Technology in Contemporary Fiction and Poetry.

 Roots

-His great-great-grandfather and his family moved from Berdychiv (then in the Russian Empire, now in Ukraine) to Jaffa (then in the Ottoman Empire, now in Israel).
-In December 1914 his ancestors were among 6,000 Jews who were forcibly removed from their homes by Ottoman police, violently expelled from Jaffa, and deported by ship to Egypt.
+Duchovny's great-great-grandfather and his family were from Berdychiv, Russian Empire (now Ukraine), and immigrated to Jaffa, then part of the Ottoman Empire.
+In December 1914 his ancestors were among 6,000 Jews who were forcibly removed from their homes by Ottoman police and deported by ship to Egypt.